chain4travel/camino-messenger-plugin-example-spring-boot/README.md

 - **Run the Packaged JAR**
   - Once the JAR file is created, you can run the project using the Java command.
   - Use the following command to run the packaged application: `java -jar target/cmb-plugin-0.0.1-SNAPSHOT.jar`.
+The package version specified in pom.xml , so if the user changes the version in pom.xml the package name will change.